SABS-R3/module01_software_engineering/03_c_plus_plus/practicals/practical.md

   - On Compiler Explorer
   - Using CLion

-# Types and Flow Control
+# Types, Flow Control & File I/O

 1. Create and assign values to at least one variable of type `int`, `unsigned`, `float`, `double`, `char` and `std::string`.
 1. See what happens when you assign the value `-1` to a variable of type `unsigned`.